COMP-SE-610-620/FiLos/backend/README.md

   - `notebooks`: Jupyter notebooks used for downloading and saving Hugging Face models.
     - `download_model.ipynb`: Notebook for downloading and saving models.
   - `main.py`: The main entry point of the application, responsible for initializing and running the FastAPI server.
+  - `Testing`: The tests folder contains unit tests ensuring the reliability of our backend components.
+  - `Dockerization`: To deploy our backend, use the included Dockerfile to containerize our application.
 ## Models
 ### speech-to-text (Finnish-NLP Group)
 Our Speech-to-Text model, developed by the Finnish-NLP Group, is powered by the state-of-the-art Wav2Vec2 architecture.
 This model excels in converting spoken Finnish language into accurate written text.